AbhayaShankar/portfolio/blogPosts/introduction-to-blockchain.md

 Typically, the miners will take all the transactions with the highest transaction fees and add them to the blockchain.
 This is called **Priority Fee**.
 They will add them to the block and try to find a valid **PoW**.

-`step1 - adding txn to the mempool`
+🏁 `Task at Hand` - Adding txn to the mempool

 ```js
 const SHA256 = require("crypto-js/sha256");